 For many years those involved in the education of young people in the middle years and in particular Year 9, have recognised that traditional modes of learning and teaching do not successfully or fully engage the majority of Year 9 students or meet their learning needs.
-A great deal of research in Australia, USA, UK and Canada supports this understanding and suggests the development of an alternative learning program for Year 9.
-As a result of this data, the process of developing an alternative Year 9 program, contextually relevant to the needs of St Francis Catholic College, was initiated a number of years ago and has now resulted in the introduction of the Gadal Learning Program.
-Having a separate learning program for our Year 9 students, with a core team of staff with an emphasis on strong relationships and a different model of teaching and learning, will help promote greater openness to learning, a strong sense of connectedness, engagement and selfconfidence.
+A great deal of research in Australia, USA, UK and Canada supports this understanding and suggests the development of an alternative learning program for Year 9 program, contextually relevant to the needs of St Francis Catholic College, was initiated a number of years ago and has now resulted in the introduction of the Gadal Learning Program.
+Our Year 9 students will have an emphasis on strong relationships and opportunities for different models of teaching and learning This will help promote greater openness to learning, a strong sense of connectedness, engagement and self-confidence.